DiogoAdaoeSilva/FSND/README.md

 - Creating relationships in SQLAlchemy
 - Used the WTForms library for form validation and rendering in Python
 - How to flash messages to improve user feedback

+### 02_trivia_api [In review]
+The goal of this project was to implement enpoints, write unit tests and documentation in order to complete the Trivia app.
+Udacity provided a started code that included the frontend and the database models.

+The Trivia app is a game where users can view questions by category such as science, art and sports.
+Questions are rated by difficulty.

+The user can delete questions, add new ones or use search to find questions.
+Finally there is a game in which the user can choose a category and try to answer questions.
+For each correct answer the user gets a point.

+The app runs on a Flask server, with as PostgresSQL DB.
+The frontend has NodeJs as dependency and uses React.

+#### Learning Highlights:
+- Understanding the elements of HTTP requests: Method, Path, HTTP version, Headers, Body
+- Understanding the elements of HTTP response: Status code and status message, Headers and content type
+- Know the categories of status codes and the most common codes
+- Using Chrome's Dev Tools and curl in terminal
+- Error handling using `@app.errorhandler` decorator
+- Cross-Origin Resource Sharing with the Flask **CORS extension**
+- Writing unit tests
+- API reference and writing endpoint documentation